-Visualising Email Workflow – The New DripAs you know we’re big fans of Clickfunnels to build out our own marketing & sales funnels and for our done for you funnel customers.
+Visualising Email Workflow – The New DripAs you know we’re big fans of Clickfunnels to build out our own marketing & sales funnels.
 The full version (or “suite”) of Clickfunnels comes with Actionetics where you can create “Action Funnels” which are sequences of emails that trigger from an event.

 Whilst you can create rules so that an email will only go to someone that meets certain criteria such as has not bought product X, you cannot create if/else statements and take people out or stop sequences based on achieving a goal.

 And you can’t visualise your rule based sequences and quickly see how many people are at each part of the workflow.